velolib/gregtech-flow/projects/tests/README.md

+Directory for overclock testing.

+1. No projects will fail here
-Tests for overclocks.
-Not all overlocks are tested here.
+2. Not all overclocks will be tested here